Milliman-PRM/qlikview-hosting/readme.md

 Actual solution files (and all their entourage) should be stored in subfolders under the appropriate root folder (e.g. `/Apps/CDR` or `/WebApps/MillFrame`).

+## Branching Strategy

+Due to the mix of solutions in this repository, the branching strategy needs to be somewhat unique.
+Please adhere to the following guidelines:
+  * The default branch will be `develop`.
+  * The majority of work will be completed in branches off of `develop` (and utilize the standard pull request workflow that ensures all code in `develop` is always technically reviewed)
+  * When preparing for the release of a given solution, a solution-specific pre-release branch will be created (e.g. `pre-release-millframe-v5.1`).
+All hardening work will be done in branches off of this pre-release branch.
+  * Upon release, a corresponding tag will be added to the end of the pre-release branch (e.g. `MillFrame_v5.1.0`), and then the pre-release branch will be merged back into `develop` and deleted.
+  * Hotfixes will branch off of the corresponding solution's latest corresponding tag (e.g. `MillFrame_v5.1.0`).

 ## Solutions in this repository

 **Millframe** - The main Millframe solution is located at [`/WebApps/Millframe/MillFrame.sln`](https://indy-github.milliman.com/PRM/qlikview-hosting/blob/develop/WebApps/MillFrame/MillFrame.sln).
 This solution contains multiple projects related to the main web solution publicly hosted at https://prm.milliman.com.